-Library and learning support services are offered onsite weekdays, evenings and Saturdays.
+Library and learning support services are offered onsite weekdays, evenings, and Saturdays.
 District police and security officers patrol regularly, and both the library and learning support counters have "panic buttons" that connect them to the district alarm company.
 Physical library facilities have an alarm system managed by district police.
-In addition, standard physical security measures such as cables and locks for all computers and a library 3M security gate are in place.
+In addition, standard physical security measures, such as cables and locks, for all computers and a library 3M security gate are in place.

-The information technology services department handles all physical and virtual security for library and learning support computer equipment including locking laptop and tablet carts, antivirus software and spam filters, and Deep Freeze system restore software.
+The Information Technology Services Department handles all physical and virtual security for library and learning support computer equipment, including locking laptop and tablet carts, anti-virus software and spam filters, and Deep Freeze system restore software.
 Goal two of the AHC Technology Plan outlines all the measures taken to provide reliable and secure resources (II.B.4-9).

-Library and learning resources staff, district police, and information technology services staff work together to ensure the physical and virtual security of all physical sites, onsite equipment and materials, and virtual resources.
-As a result, there have been no reports of major thefts, computer problems or vandalism in the library and learning resources areas for the past 10 years.
+Library and learning resources staff, district police, and Information Technology Services (ITS) staff work together to ensure the physical and virtual security of all physical sites, onsite equipment and materials, and virtual resources.
+As a result, there have been no reports of major thefts, computer problems, or vandalism in the library and learning resources areas for the past 10 years.

 Blackboard is securely hosted offsite in Reston, Virginia.
 The academic resources technical specialist maintains and supports the software upgrades for Blackboard, the library online catalog, and the tutorial appointment system.
-IT services staff maintains and supports all the other software, as well as student and staff computers and printers in the library and academic resources center.
-Problems are reported to IT services through the online work order system accessed through the myHancock portal (II.B.4-10).
-In general, reliability has been very good and replacement/upgrades have been routine when physical equipment becomes worn out or software versions change.
+ITS staff maintains and supports all the other software, as well as student and staff computers and printers in the library and Academic Resources Center.
+Problems are reported to ITS through the online work order system accessed through the myHancock portal (II.B.4-10).
+In general, reliability has been very good, and replacement/upgrades have been routine when physical equipment becomes worn out or software versions change.